callnoah2/Web_Crawler/doc/Manual.md

 program will display the URL it is on and any errors that have occured

 ## To quit
-hit control c "^c" to exit the program early
+To stop the program early, simply press Ctrl+C in the terminal.

 ## Final message
-When finished, the program will give the runtime and how many unique links it has opened.
+When the program has finished running, it will display the total runtime and the number of unique links that were opened during the crawl.

 ## Common errors:
-Starting URL is not absolute
-    this causes the program to end early, to fix this, modify the URL to be absolute URL in page is no longer valid
+Starting URL is not absolute: This can cause the program to terminate early.
+To fix this, ensure that the starting URL is an absolute URL.
-    This causes the program to catch an error and continue Server Runtime,
+URL in page is no longer valid: This can cause the program to catch an error and continue.
-    the server may time out and case the program to end early, to fix this, restart the server
+Server runtime: The server may time out and cause the program to terminate early.
+To fix this, restart the server.